Balwyn High School 1957 to 1962 Reunion

 The yard at school was a ‘paddock’ and the creek was the safe haven for the smokers and truants.
 (I was a non-smoker!!)
 Remember that one big old gum tree?

 In this era the Olympics had just passed, so everything was still very sporty.
 School sports were always a fun excursion with trips to Olympic Park and the swimming pool.
-Warrick Selvey (Australian discuss Olympian) organized the shelter shed into a much enjoyed weights room.
+Warrick Selvey (Australian discus Olympian) organized the shelter shed into a much enjoyed weights room.

 One of the big advantages BHS had over MHS was that it had girls, even though the teaching staff tried to keep them separated most of the time.
 Occasionally having to sit next to a girl was metered out as punishment!
 Strange?!
 Later I was placed next to Lindsey Cook….poor Cookie.
 Ballroom dancing lessons were all the thing at St Silas Hall after school.
 Depending on who you could manipulate to dance with, it was either torture or bliss!